Call us at 02 9590 7378 or 0424 390 391

 As explained by the Australian Physiotherapy Association:

-The following are common treatment methods physiotherapists may use:
+The following are common treatment methods use by physiotherapists:

 • exercise programs to improve mobility and strengthen muscles